 “The whole purpose of places like Starbucks is for people with no decision-making ability whatsoever to make six decisions just to buy one cup of coffee.
 Short, tall, light, dark, caf, decaf, low-fat, non-fat, etc. So people who don’t know what the hell they’re doing or who on earth they are can, for only $2.95, get not just a cup of coffee but an absolutely defining sense of self: Tall.
 Decaf.
 Cappuccino.”

-Fox’s humorous monologue captures the essence of modern day life that’s dominated by options.
-It’s critical that both older and newer generations develop the mental faculty and emotional maturity to stay attuned to the rapid decision-making demands of today.
+Joe Fox’s humorous monologue captures the essence of modern day life that’s dominated by options.
+It’s critical that both older and younger generations develop the mental abilities and emotional maturity to stay attuned to the rapid decision-making demands of today.

 If you ask a grandparent (or a parent) about this, they’ll tell you that things were the opposite for them back in the day.
 Their mission in life was to survive, and they had to make do with whatever was available to them without any choice.
-While this is true in part, in some cases where our elders may have survived hostile regimes, chaos, and poverty there were still times when they could exercise their agency, giving rise to the peace that our generation can now enjoy.
+Some have to survive hostile regimes, chaos, and poverty, during which their fate was on thin ice.

 We’re fortunate not to have been born during turbulent times.
 We are in a period of human history, largely free of World Wars, Depression or Plague.
-I believe that we owe it to all those who suffered and perished before us to use the privilege of choice with a sense of gratitude.
+I believe that we owe it to all those who suffered and perished before us to use the privilege of choice responsibly.
 As the Yoruba saying goes, “We stand tall because we stand on the shoulder of many ancestors.”

 I believe that one of the most critical times in most people’s lives is their 20’s.
 It’s when you’re hit with a barrage of decisions to make such as which major you’ll pick in university, your career aspirations, who you’ll date, whether you wish to marry and have children, or if you prefer to grow as an individual and advance professionally.

-To ensure that you pick up the pieces and begin moving in a direction that is more in alignment with your true self, you need to develop a specific skill set, including a combination of rational and intuitive thinking.
-You need to develop a keen awareness and self-control to maintain a state of balance that will facilitate a sound decision making process.
+To pick up the pieces and begin moving in a direction that is more in alignment with your true self, you need to develop a specific skill set, including a combination of rational and intuitive thinking.

 Here are four specific steps that cover all of this and take important variables into account: